 Lekker dag verder, enjoy and go for gold – Groetnis – Tuffy.

-1979 Army “basics” and my buddy Graham and I are hitch-hiking from Potch to Harrismith.
+1979 Army “basics” – basic training – and my buddy Graham and I are hitch-hiking from Potch to Harrismith.
 Waiting for a next ride outside Villiers in the darkness of that Friday night a clapped-out bakkie stopped.
+At last.
 Jump on, says the weirdo who looks three sheets to the wind, while handing us a quart of beer to share.
 We jumped; We drank; Screaming along the road to Warden we glance nervously through the back window into the cab and over the driver’s shoulder, the speedo needle was quivering at 135kmh!
 We glance at each other, trying to be casual.
 Nonchalant.

 We come to a halt still upright and facing forward – and on the correct side of the road; RELIEF!